Shweta2762/Virtual-Piano-MyPiano/README.md

 # Virtual-Piano-MyPiano

-Virtual Piano/MyPiano Android Application using Android Studio -Virtual Piano with dark and light theme
+Virtual Piano/MyPiano Android Application using Android Studio
+\n  -Virtual Piano with dark and light theme
-  -About button that navigates to other page
+\n  -About button that navigates to other page
-  -Exit App button
+\n  -Exit App button